-How can I support someone living with Lyme disease?
+How can I support someone living with a chronic illness like Lyme disease?
 Whether you’re a friend, a family member, or significant other of someone with a chronic illness, you may have asked yourself this exact question.
-Offering chronic illness support can be a difficult task because not only does it require a lot of effort, it is quite different from the support you might provide to others in your life.
+Offering chronic illness support can be a difficult task because not only does it require a lot of effort, it is quite different from the support you might provide for others in your life.

 Many studies conclude there is a positive relationship between having a social support system and managing a chronic illness, yet another reason why knowing how to support someone properly is so important.

 Who is affected by Chronic Illness?

 We understand Chronic illnesses such as Lyme become a “third wheel in any relationship”.
 So as to be helpful, we’ve compiled tips for those who are supporting someone chronically suffering.

 To those supporting someone with Lyme

 To those of you reading this so you can better support a loved one with chronic illness, THANK YOU.
 We know it can be difficult to know how to help at all, but your efforts matter.